 For detailed pieces, such as teapots, separate parts are sculpted by hand.
-Any moulds are then removed carefully and the clay bodies are set aside to dry.
-Once the clay bodies are dry enough, an experienced craftsperson inspects the pieces and removes any unwanted imperfections or burrs.
+Any moulds are then removed carefully and the clay pieces are set aside to dry.
+Once the clay bodies are dry, an experienced craftsperson will inspect the pieces and remove any unwanted imperfections.

-If the clay body requires a motif or pattern, a skilled hand will either paint or carefully apply transfer-sheet (a thin piece of damp paper with pattern).
-After the clay body has been properly prepared, it is ready for the glazing process.
-Using tongs, the clay body is lowered into the designated glaze- ensuring an even coverage.
-Colour tones are created with various powder-dyes, developed and refined through past experimentation.
+If the clay body requires a motif or pattern, a skilled hand will either paint or carefully apply a transfer-sheet (a thin piece of damp paper with pattern).
+After the clay has been properly prepared, it is ready for the glazing process.
+Using tongs, the clay is lowered into the designated glaze, ensuring even coverage.
+Colour tones are created with various powder dyes, which have been developed and refined over the years.

 Into the kiln.

 Specific kilns are often renowned for their skill in producing unique or signature glazes.
 The glazed products are then shelved and loaded onto a cart to be wheeled into a kiln where the final ‘firing’ process occurs.
 During firing, the kiln is heated slowly to the appropriate temperature and then just as slowly cooled again.

 The aim of this process is to heat the objects to the point where the clay and glazes properly marry and ‘mature’ i.e. reach their optimal level of melting in order to set.
 Only after the kiln has been properly cooled can it be opened.
 The cart is then unloaded to reveal the finished pieces.